MohammadHH/spring-security/HELP.md

-# Getting Started
+# Spring Security

+## Authentication Configuration

 To configure spring security, Authentication Manager is what does the authentication, this class has authenticate() method which either returns a successful authentication or throws an error.
-You configure such manager with authentication manager builder class.You can get the builder by extending WebSecurityConfigurerAdapter
+You configure such a manager with authentication manager builder class.You can get the builder by extending WebSecurityConfigurerAdapter and override configure(AuthManagerBuilder auth)

+## Authorization Configuration

+With HttpSecurity you define restrictions on a path.
+You can get this object by extending WebSecurityConfigurerAdapter and override configure(HttpSecurity security).
+Go from most restrictive to least (eg. specify ant matchers on admins urls first then on normal users)

 ### Reference Documentation